 Daniel joined the Dartington Social Research Unit in 2012 after completing a BSc in Psychology and an MSc in Forensic Psychology.
 He took up the position of Data and Design Specialist for the Lab in April 2017.

-Outside of work he walks (wishing he had a canine companion), tinkers with computers, plays games and obsesses over data visuals.
+Outside of work he walks with his greyhound Morty, tinkers with computers, plays games and obsesses over data visuals.